Fliki1/MSR/README.md

 ### 5. Lines of code per week:
 The lines of code metric shows the number of lines for every week.
-This indicator is very useful to study the evolution of the project as it highlights the development phases and helps defining the adopted methodology.
+This indicator is very useful to study the evolution of the project as it highlights the development phases and helps defining the adopted methodology, from the beginning to the end of project.

 ## Quick usage:
 Git clone